openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **User Selector** - Contribution wizard control that enables the selection of users and stores their details with the item metadata, for example to assign workflow tasks to specific users during the workflow process.

-**User Quota plug-in** - Administration Console System Settings plug-in that configures the amount of storage available to EQUELLA users.
+**User Quota plug-in** - Administration Console System Settings plug-in that configures the amount of storage available to openEQUELLA users.

-**UUID** - Unique Universal Identifier—unique number used to identify EQUELLA items.
+**UUID** - Unique Universal Identifier—unique number used to identify openEQUELLA items.

 **Version Selection plug-in** - Administration Console System Settings plug-in that provides institution-wide settings for resource version selection.

-**VLE** - Virtual Learning Environment—third-party training software that can be integrated with EQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
+**VLE** - Virtual Learning Environment—third-party training software that can be integrated with openEQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
 Also called Learning Management System (LMS) or Content Management System (CMS).

-**Vista_CE** - Third-party system that can be integrated with EQUELLA to deliver online content.
+**Vista_CE** - Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

 **WebDAV File Management** - File management protocol available with the Load Attachments contribution wizard control.